nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/04-local-installation.md

 ```

 and we're all done 🙌.
-The beauty of this is that whenever you want to use `augur`/`Aaspice` you can jump into the `nextstrain` conda environment and you're good to go!
+The beauty of this is that whenever you want to use `Augur`/`Auspice` you can jump into the `Nextstrain` Conda environment and you're good to go!

 ```
 conda activate nextstrain

-# test things are installed / run analyses
+# Test things are installed / run analyses
 augur -h
 auspice -h
 nextstrain -h

-# when you're done, leave the environment
+# When you're done, leave the environment
 conda deactivate
 ```